-In today’s fast paced world we often need quick solutions to our problems.
-So it’s no surprise that many guys are tempted by premature ejaculation pills such as Dapoxetine.
+In today’s fast-paced world we often need quick solutions to our problems.
+So it’s no surprise that men with premature ejaculation might be tempted by pills such as dapoxetine.

-The problem though is that pharmaceuticals often come at a cost, with pills made to enhance sexual ability being no exception.
+The problem though is that drugs usually come at a cost, with pills made to enhance sexual ability being no exception.

-I’m not just talking about financial cost, although drugs like Priligy can certainly be expensive: in some countries 3 pills will cost you over $100.
+I’m not just talking about financial cost, although drugs like dapoxetine can certainly be expensive: in some countries, 3 pills will cost you over $100.

-The purpose of this article isn’t to convince you that pills don’t work, because for many guys they clearly do.
-What I want to do is give you an insight into the variety of pills available, and to help you weigh up the pros and cons carefully.
+The purpose of this article isn’t to convince you that pills don’t work, because for many men they clearly do.
+What I want to do is give you my personal insight into the variety of pills available to help you weigh up the pros and cons carefully.

 1. Paxil, Zoloft, Prozac and Anafranil

 Anti-depressants are sometimes used off-label by doctors as a temporary premature ejaculation measure.